johnwaldo/PScharts/README.md

 2. **Open PScharts** — click the PScharts icon in the toolbar.
 The dashboard opens in a new tab.

-3. **Enter your member number** — type your USPSA member number (e.g. `A12345`) in the input field.
-Optionally add your name as it appears on result sheets (e.g. `Smith, Jane`) as a fallback for matches where the member number lookup fails.
+3. **Enter your member number and/or name** — type your USPSA member number (e.g. `A12345`) and/or your name as it appears on result sheets (e.g. `Smith, Jane`).
+At least one is required; providing both improves match accuracy.
+A warning banner appears if the member number is missing.

 4. **Click Fetch Scores** — the extension navigates to your PractiScore history, opens each match's results page, selects your division, and records your score.
 Progress is shown in the status bar.

 5. **Explore your data** — the summary bar shows matches found, average %, and best %.
-Toggle between **Scored Only** and **All Matches** views.
+Toggle between **Ranked** (member number lookup) and **All** (any scored result) views.
 Click any match row to expand per-stage details.

+### Filtering matches

+Each match row has a checkbox.
+Uncheck a match to exclude it from the charts without deleting it.
+Checkboxes are disabled for non-USPSA matches (IDPA, IPSC, etc.), which are always excluded.

 ### Refreshing a single match

 Each match row has a refresh button (↻).
 Click it to re-fetch just that match without re-scraping your entire history.

+### Deleting a match

+Click the delete button (✕) on a match row to permanently remove it from history and cache.

-### Clearing data
+### Clearing all data

-Use the **⚠ Clear All Data** button in the header (developer utility) to wipe all cached scores from browser storage and start fresh.
+Use the **⚠ Clear All Data** button in the header to wipe all cached scores from browser storage and start fresh.

 ---